hunterbridges/dabes_engine/readme.md

 * Tile maps should be disposed of more thoroughly (destroy is leaking)
 * Parallax zoom is sliiiightly weird
 * Weird camera humping as tracked entity is rotating
-* Getting stuck in ground tiles
+* Getting "snagged" on ground tiles

 Code Gripes:
 * Too many cpp directives, not enough platform specific modules